Guillermo Barros Schelotto: LA Galaxy

 On 2 January 2019, MLS side LA Galaxy named Barros Schelotto as their new head coach.
 On 29 October 2020, Barros Schelotto was relieved of his duties as head coach.

 Paraguay national team

-On 20 October 2021, Barros Schelotto is confirmed as coach of the Paraguay national football team.
+On 20 October 2021, Paraguayan Football Association named Barros Schelotto as their new manager of the Paraguay national football team.
+On 16 September 2023, Barros Schelotto was relieved of his duties as manager, four days after a 1–0 loss in a South America's World Cup qualifying match against Venezuela.

 Personal life

 Barros Schelotto's twin brother, Gustavo, was a teammate of his at Gimnasia La Plata, and also briefly at Boca Juniors.
 Since 2012, they work together with Guillermo as head coach and Gustavo as assistant coach.
 Barros Schelotto and his wife, Matilde, have three young sons, Máximo, Nicolás, and Santiago.
 His nephews Juan, Salvador, and Tomás Cataldi and Bautista Barros Schelotto are footballers.
 His father, Hugo Barros Schelotto, was one of Gimnasia y Esgrima's presidents in the 1980s.

+On July 7, 2013, he was immortalized with a statue located in the Museo de la Pasión Boquense, a venue that also features statues of figures such as Diego Maradona, Juan Román Riquelme, and Martín Palermo.